 Is it Really Fraud?

-The first thing to do when you notice an unusual transaction on your bill is to identify if the charge is really fraudulent to begin with.
+The first thing to do when you notice an unusual transaction on your credit card statement/bill is to identify if the charge is really fraudulent to begin with.
 Consider that certain purchases you have made may be billed under an unrecognized biller.

 This is often the case with online purchases, where charges may not be credited under the website you shopped with, but rather its company name.
 For instance, purchases from Lazada, the online shopping website, will appear on your bill as ‘Ecart Services’.